milkmansson/toit-ds3231/README.md

 - `is-alarm-triggered`: returns true when the specified alarm has tripped.
 - `clear-alarm`: clears a raised alarm.
 (Will not clear by itself.)

-The Alarmspec object can be used to describe an alarm time.
+The Alarmspec object is used to describe an alarm time, and store it in a format that the DS3231 understands.
 It has helpers to set common configurations.
 See the [examples](./examples/).
-Printing it will show the outcome.
+Printing it will show the outcome of setting and enabling the alarm.
+If a `AlarmSpec` is configured to the second, but stored in slot 2, the seconds allocation is dropped but other data still written.

+> [!WARNING]
+> Out of the box, corrupt/nonsensical data can be in these registers.
+This is
+> noncritical in that first, they are not enabled by default.
+Second, if they
+> are enabled, the alarm will trigger when the selected digits from the time
+> match.
+This would mean that if the data would say 33:00 o'clock, the
+> alarm will simply never trigger.

 ## Aging correction